-The origins of the Padrón have been traced back by historians to a census conducted in Spain called the `Secretaría de la Balanza´ who put forward the national control of the population – the `Padrón de Calle-Hita.
-Todays modern Padrón clearly stipulates that everybody who resides in Spain must be registered on it, and any false information or non-registration could lead to a sanction or fine.
+The origins of the ‘padrón’ have been traced back by historians to a census conducted in Spain called the `Secretaría de la Balanza´ who put forward the national control of the population – the `Padrón de Calle-Hita’.
+Today’s laws regarding the ‘padrón’ stipulate that everybody who resides in Spain should be registered on it.
+Part time residents, such as holiday home owners can register voluntarily.

 When you register you are given a certificate, (certificado de empadronamiento), which is often required by the authorities as proof of where you live, when you use or apply for public services.
 The registry entry should therefore also record all the names of all people living at the address, including children, so that they appear on the certificate, as well.

 Some examples of things that a padrón certificate is required for are-

 - registering a child in a local school